 It’s all in A Sense of Place — the art, the architecture, the music, the people, the history — for just $7.50 per copy.
 You can also purchase it locally at any of these Bloomington locations.

 BULK-ORDERS: A 20% bulk discount is available on orders of 5 or more copies!
 (Other discounts do not apply.
 Free shipping not included.)
 Just contact us at [email protected] to receive the promo code in advance of purchasing.

-Please contact us at email@example.com for any questions about pick-up, delivery, or shipping.
+Please contact us at [email protected] for any questions about shipping or discounts.